Shidacea/Shidacea-CPP/README.md

 * Dive into mruby and SFML and modify them
 * Disassemble the whole thing, write some assembly code and segfault yourself into oblivion (not recommended)

+Overall, this engine was designed to appeal to many people instead of a single group.
+However, a certain degree of knowledge about Ruby is needed.

+# Idea and history

+This project was inspired by the RPG Maker series from Enterbrain and complications with previous games written in Ruby.
+It aims to combine the beauty of Ruby for scripting with the speed of C++ for critical procedures while maintaining platform independency.

+The original purpose of this engine was to serve as a backbone to Inuhh Shinvasion 2, but it quickly became its own thing.
+Even if the original idea was to create a Jump'n'run game, it can technically be used for any 2D project.

 # Requirements

 The following programs need to be installed: